rsanchez/github_addon_installer/README.markdown

 This addon is not meant to be run on a production environment.
 You are encouraged to use this addon on local and/or staging environments only.
 Your third_party folder on your production environment should not be writable.

+I always use this locally on a version controlled repository, where I can easily roll back any changes.

 ## Installation

 * Copy the system/expressionengine/third_party/github_addon_installer/ folder to system/expressionengine/third_party/